Supporting education,

 policy, and participatory democracy.

 Such research begins with the recognition that exclusion, violent extraction, and dehumanization have long time been tied to the nominal cause of democracy in the United States and other parts of the world.
-Citizenship, elections, media, and other essential parts of the political process currently in the US continue to be dependent on unequal, coercive, and violent systems that impede democracy.
+The D+M Lab approaches questions such as who constitutes ‘the people’ of a democracy, systemic failures of representation, participatory access to airwaves, media, and information, and systems of knowledge production.
+From this perspective, we see that the framework of critique and ‘solutions’ are too often grafted into unequal, coercive, and immoral conduct in the name of ‘democracy’ without confronting the central problem of imperialism.

-Thus, to work towards a transformation of these systems and a genuine political practice, as scholars we situate our work alongside public demands for basic principles to be upheld in treaty rights and land back, racial justice and reparations, an anti-hate stewardship of Earth and all relations, as well as our prerogative to uphold the interests of our communities in building political-cultural movements that further decolonize our neighborhoods and institutions of learning.
+Thus, to work towards a transformation of these systems and a genuine political practice of democracy, as scholars we situate our work alongside public demands for basic principles to be upheld in treaty rights and the return of stolen lands, racial justice and reparations, an anti-hate stewardship of Earth and all relations, as well as our prerogative to uphold the interests of our communities in building political-cultural movements that further decolonize our neighborhoods and institutions of learning.

 We are dedicated to producing a range of content, including policy and position papers, peer-reviewed books and articles, op-eds, and social media.
 We also produce performance, interviews, podcasts, critical reviews, media arts and posters.